 Bill has been a River End season ticket holder and Sons of Ben member since 2010.
-He spends a lot of time painting tifo and skate decks for the players.
-He has never missed a Union home match, and has been to every match the U has played at NYRB and DCU.
-He was elected in November of 2013 by the Board of Directors to be the new Director of Philanthropy for the Sons of Ben.
+He first got involved by helping design and paint tifo.
+He has never missed a Union home match, and has been to every match the U has played at NYRB, NYCFC, and DCU.
+He was elected in November of 2013 by the Board of Directors to be the Director of Philanthropy for the Sons of Ben before becoming SoB President.
+Bill is a 2007 graduate from Albright College and currently works for Drexel University's College of Engineering.

 Tim first got involved with the Sons of Ben when he heard their story and joined the mailing list in 2008.
 Tim began volunteering with the SoB's in 2011 by helping set up tifo and break down tailgates.
 He was placed in charge of game day tifo setup in 2012, and in 2013, he joined the Board of Elders as the first Tifo Director.
 The following season, he took on Member feedback and Public Relations (you may remember him emceeing events).
 This fall, he became Sons of Ben Vice President.
 A Union season ticket holder since the inaugural season, Tim has called section 139 his Home Away From Home throughout."